monjurmorshed793/quarkus-mongodb-basic-auth/README.md

     }
 }
 ```
-Now, we need to call the api using Postman.
-The postman-test scenario is shown in the following image.
+Now, the api (http://localhost:8080) can be accessed using basic auth (username an dpassword).

 So, using the above mentioned steps, we can easily create a mongodb based authentication system using Quarkus.